saleguas/context_menu/README.md

 If by all means you want to help reach these milestones, see contribution below.

-# Contribution
+# 🙌 Contribution 🙌

 Contributing is super simple!
 Create an additional branch and make a pull request with your changes.
 If the changes past the automated tests, it will be manually reviewed and merged accordingly.

 Any and all help is appreciated, and if you have any questions, feel free to contact me directly.

-# Important notes
+# 📓 Important notes 📓

 - Almost all the errors I've encountered in testing were when the code and the functions were in the same file.
 You should make a separate file for the code or surround it with `if __name__ == '__main__':`.
 - On windows, there's currently a 16 entry limit on the context menu.

-# Freshen - A context_menu project!
+# 💻 Freshen - A context_menu project! 💻

 Feel free to check out a [file sorter](https://github.com/saleguas/freshen) program I made that directly implements this library.

 [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=saleguas&repo=freshen)](https://github.com/anuraghazra/github-readme-stats)

-# Support
+# 💙 Support 💙

 All my work is and always will be free and open source.
-If you'd like to support me, **please consider leaving a star**, as it motivates me and the community to keep working on this project.
+If you'd like to support me, **please consider leaving a ⭐ star ⭐**, as it motivates me and the community to keep working on this project.

 Thanks for reading!